keombre/factorio-ltn-cleanup/Readme.md

 Of course, you don't need to write it by hand, Factorio has a rich text editor built right in.

+### LTN stop vs Vanilla
+You can use either vanilla or LTN stops for cleanup.
+However, LTN stops allow you to set some limits on trains.
+This mod currently supports the following signals from LTN:

+ - Minimum train length
+ - Maximum train length
+ - Encoded Network ID

 ### Automated fluid stop generation

 If you can't be bothered to set up your fluid void stops (as I couldn't) have a look at this little project: https://github.com/keombre/factorio-ltn-cleanup-station-gen